Get the latest from the N.C. Wildlife Resources Commission sent right to your inbox. Subscribe to one or both of two lists to choose from:

 Inside the Surveillance Areas

-Outside the Surveillance Zones
+Outside the Surveillance Areas

 Extensive testing will continue across the state.
 What to expect: